 If the charger is small relative to the size of the battery, for example, a 25 amp charger used on a battery rated at 400 amp hours or more, extra time may be needed.
 THEN:

-for float.

-for maintain.
+ON property for float, ON property for maintain.

 If the charger is large relative to the size of the battery, for example, a 40 amp charger on batteries rated at 250 amp hours or less, less time should be selected.
+THEN:

-THEN: for float. for maintain.
+ON property for float, for maintain.